 Colon polyps are common growths that appear on the interior lining of the colon.
 Though they are very common, they are nothing to overlook when it comes to treatment.
 As a person gets older, the risk of developing polyps increases, though they can impact anyone at any age.
 About half of all people who are over the age of 60 will have at least one polyp.
 In many cases, these are nothing to worry about, but you should still see your colon doctor in Brooklyn to ensure these polyps are not a risk factor for you.

 The problem with colon polyps is that, in some cases, they can grow large and they can become cancerous.
 Since colon cancer is the second leading cause of death from cancer in the United States, we recognize the need to pay careful attention to polyps.
-Screening for them and treatment of them is necessary in all people.
+Screening for them and treatment of them is necessary for all people.
 It’s important that colon polyps are caught before they become cancerous.
 In this case, they tend to be easy to remove and harmless.

 The American Cancer Society has established some guidelines for screening for colon polyps.
 Again, this is very important since these polyps are very common and can become cancerous especially if untreated for a long time.
 The goal is to screen individuals to minimize the risk of colon cancer occurring by detecting and removing the polyps as soon as possible.